 Put some cooking utensils and maybe a measuring cup or two, some flour, sugar, cocoa powder, etc. in your child’s basket.
 If you don’t like to bake, put a box of brownie mix in there.
 Spend some time making them together.
 Block out time for this and make sure it happens.

 4. Educational Apps

-I don’t love electronics, I feel that they take away from face-to-face interactions way too much, but for many things they can be so helpful.
-Put a picture of an app you’ve purchased in your child’s Easter basket.
+Put a picture of an app you’ve purchased in your child’s Easter basket for something a little different this year.
 I have a lot of free app on my iPad, so when I pay for an app, it’s a big deal.
 Do your research and find a good one worth spending money on.
 Get Epic and Audible are good book apps.

 I would rather give my kids something they can use later than something they are going to play with once or twice and forget about.
 Gifts don’t always have to be toys!
 Here are some non-toy gifts you could give this Easter:

 - coloring books

 - fun drawing tools- markers, gen pens, colored pencils, silly scents twist-up crayons)